Lake of Fire (song): Background

 Curt Kirkwood said, "I lived with [bandmates] Cris and Derrick, and probably Cris' girlfriend, Kelly. ...
 They went to a Halloween party and I was disgruntled because I thought it was nonsense that adults should callously attempt to alter their appearances, that we are already sufficiently foul. ...
 I was younger then.
 I just said, 'Talk about man's fall from grace.
 This is it.'"
 He also described the song as a "toss-off" and a "cartoon".

 Promo single

-The fourth promotional release to boost the Too High to Die record.
-Released after they played on MTV Unplugged with Nirvana.
+The Too High to Die version was released as a promotional single, and featured three versions of the song.